Integration as a business idea

 Meister talks about her experiences at the Social Impact Lab in Frankfurt – no longer in her role as a teacher but as an entrepreneur.
 “ZuBaKa” is the name of the start-up founded by the political scientist.
 Short for “Zukunftsbaukasten”, roughly translated it means “modules for the future”.
 Meister and her team put together individual modules for each school, depending on their particular situation: a module focusing on the pupils’ arrival at the school and in the town; a module for language tuition with individual lesson plans and materials; and a module preparing pupils for internships and the world of work.

-The pupils who benefit from ZuBaKa are the employees and customers of the future.
+The pupils who benefit from ZuBaKa are the employees of the future.

 The path to the start-up